[Fixed]: Conditional Formatting in Data Bar Percentage Not Working in Excel

 Set the Percent option in the Data Bar

-• After that, select the Fill type according to your desire.
+• Select the Fill type.
 We choose the Gradient Fill option.

 Select suitable option to display only data bar